 By Bob Difley

-One of the many joys associated with boondocking is finding those pristine, backwoods campsites or forest service campgrounds that have a minimal connection with civilization but with lots of birds, wildlife, trees, canyons, wild rivers and tumbling streams.
-And along with those amenities comes difficult access, no cell phone signal, no TV or radio reception, and little, if any, presence of authority.
-Just the way we like it …
+RVers must take responsibility for their own safety, especially when boondocking.
+One of the many joys associated with boondocking is finding those pristine, backwoods campsites or forest service campgrounds that have a minimal connection with civilization.
+At the same time, they have lots of birds, wildlife, trees, canyons, wild rivers and tumbling streams.
+Along with those amenities comes difficult access, no cell phone signal, no TV or radio reception, and little, if any, presence of authority.
+Just the way we like it.

 Adventurous RVers are not likely to give up finding and camping in locations such as Albert Pike campground, or even more isolated locations (I know this from personal experience).
 But what we can do is take our safety as our personal responsibility and not rely on warning systems, authorities or other methods that may not work, such as:

 - Don’t take needless chances if storms are predicted — as summer storms often are in mountainous areas — by camping by a river that flows through a steep-sided canyon.

 - Avoid entry roads to campgrounds vulnerable to flooding, washout or fallen trees if a storm is possible, the aftermath of which could prevent your departure.

 - Check that your campsite is not over-hung with heavy tree limbs that could come crashing through your roof in the event of heavy winds, or nearby dead trees that could topple.

 - Get the latest updated weather forecast before entering the forest since reception of all your communication devices will be limited or non-existent due to the terrain.